Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Introduction

-Building the Hamiltonian out of gauge transforms and gauge invariant quantities would mean that the different energy terms commute (given that the two types of gauge transform and two types of gauge-invariant commute).
-However when fake-flatness is not satisfied (that is the plaquette terms are not minimised), the blob terms may not actually be gauge invariant \cite{Bullivant2017}.
-Therefore the blob terms may not commute with the edge terms in the Hamiltonian.
-This in turn means that the model is not a commuting projector model (and so not necessarily solvable), although this can be fixed by defining the blob terms to be zero when any of the plaquettes are not satisfied \cite{Bullivant2017}.
-This problem will occur in models where $\rhd$ is non-trivial, i.e. models for which $g \rhd e \neq e$ in general.
-When $\rhd$ is trivial this complication does not occur and we have a commuting projector Hamiltonian (using the results from Ref. \cite{Bullivant2017}).
-There are some further complications when $\rhd$ is not trivial in the general case, and so we make some restrictions to the model in order to make it more manageable, as we discuss in Section \ref{Section_Special_Cases}.
+Note that the model can also be defined in 2+1d, in which case there are no blob energy terms.

-We note that when we take $E$ to be the trivial group (so that we consider lattice gauge theory), the terms $\mathcal{A}_i$ and $\mathcal{B}_b$ become trivial.
-In addition, the vertex transforms and plaquette terms become equivalent to the corresponding terms from Kitaev's Quantum Double model.
-Therefore we recover that model in this case, indicating that the higher lattice gauge theory model is a generalization of the Quantum Double model \cite{Bullivant2017}.
+Building the Hamiltonian out of gauge transforms and gauge invariant quantities should mean that the different energy terms commute.
+However, when fake-flatness is not satisfied, the blob terms may not actually be gauge invariant \cite{Bullivant2017}.
+In fact, the rules for combining surfaces become inconsistent and so the blob terms are ill-defined without some convention for how combination should be done.
+This means that the energy terms do not commute on the full Hilbert space and the model is not a commuting projector model (and so is not necessarily solvable).
+This problem will occur in models where $\rhd$ is non-trivial, i.e., models for which $g \rhd e \neq e$ in general.
+When $\rhd$ is trivial this complication does not occur and we have a commuting projector Hamiltonian regardless \cite{Bullivant2017}.
+One solution to this problem for non-trivial $\rhd$ is to define the blob terms to be zero when any of the nearby plaquette terms are not satisfied \cite{Bullivant2017}, similar to the approach taken for plaquette terms in the string-net model when the neighbouring vertices are not satisfied.
+However, there are some further complications when $\rhd$ is not trivial in the general case, and so we make some restrictions to the model in order to make it more manageable, as we discuss in Section \ref{Section_Special_Cases}.

-\subsection{Some Special Cases and Consistency}
+\subsection{Some special cases and consistency}